Minnesota Court Records

 What are the Remedies for a Breach of Contract in Minnesota?

-When a breach of contract occurs, it can be remedied by awarding the following damages to the aggrieved party:
+When a breach of contract occurs, it may be remedied by awarding the following damages to the aggrieved party:

-• Punitive damages: Punitive damages is a penalty imposed on the breaching side, following a misconduct.
-Only the court can award such a remedy.
+- Punitive damages: Punitive damages is a penalty imposed on the breaching side, following a misconduct.
+Courts award such remedies.
 The court must consider the factors under Minn.
 Stat. § 549.20, sub.
 3 before awarding such damages.

 Breach of contract cases are civil actions in Minnesota that the District Courts have the original jurisdiction to handle.
-To file a breach of contract action, a party can file a complaint with the court that proves the breach of contract claim and explain the relief they seek.
+To file a breach of contract action, affected parties typically begin by filing a complaint with the court that proves the breach of contract claim and explain the relief they seek.
 Filing parties usually sue the opposing party in the judicial district that they reside.
 The complaint form also contains the details of the defendant.
 The complaint is served to the defendant(s), and they have twenty-one days to respond via a written answer.
 The clerk of court handles all filings.
 For more information, interested persons can see the Civil Actions page on the judiciary site.

 What Defenses Can Be Used Against a Breach of Contract Claim in Minnesota?